dsp-uga/Catherine/README.md

 #### Features

 1. **bytes file size**
+   - The file size is calculated using file_processor.py.
+File sizes for all files have been calculated using both urllib as well as sys library in spark for rdd.
+RDD approach takes a lot of memory
 2. **asm file size**
+   - The file size is calculated using file_processor.py.
 3. **bytes and asm file size ratio**
+   - The ratio of asm and bytes file is taken.
 4. **unigram bytes (from bytes files)**
+    - Idea behind calculating unigrams is that hexadecimal digits when converted to integer can take values between 0-256.
+So accordinly we create a vector of 256 size and make the count each number which occurs
 5. **bigram bytes (from bytes files)**
+     Idea behind calculating unigrams is that hexadecimal digits when converted to integer can take values between 0-256*256 .
+So accordinly we create a vector of 256*256 size and make the count each number which occurs However we reduce the feature size using the top 2000 elements for each row
 6. **segment (from asm files)** - `segment_cnt.py`

     - Detected the segments in each asm file